skoolkid/skoolkit/sphinx/source/control-files.rst

   % This is another comment
   ; This is yet another comment

+Control file comments are ignored by `sna2skool.py`, and will not show up in the skool file.

 Limitations
 -----------
 A control file can be useful in the early stages of developing a skool file for